wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 - Open the Portal > Routing Strategy > Flow page.
 - Copy the existing flow `Flow1_<ID>` and edit the copied flow - name it `Flow2_<ID>`
 - Edit the flow to go into flow designer.
-- Ensure that you configure the Menu steps with a 3 options - 2 queue, 1 Blind Transfer.
+- Ensure that you configure the Menu steps with a 3 options - for example 1 & 2 to go to a queue and 3 Blind Transfer to external number.
 - Ensure you configure all the fields in the menu step including the prompts and the entry timeout (requires you to explore all options on the step).
 - Ensure you configure all the blind transfer location to Cisco Toll Free : `+18005536387`